FAQ

 How is this different from reCAPTCHA or hCaptcha? +

 HumanProof focuses on proof-of-work and operational control instead of puzzle-first flows.
-It keeps project, billing, risk, and audit state in your own product workflow.
+It keeps project setup, billing state, risk evidence, and audit history close to the forms your team already manages.

 How is this different from Friendly Captcha? +

 Friendly Captcha also uses a proof-of-work style approach.
-HumanProof adds a custom branded/unbranded widget layer, project management, Stripe-aware plans, risk telemetry, and support-ready recovery workflows.
+HumanProof adds brand control, project management, Stripe-aware plans, risk evidence, and recovery tools for support teams.

 What does the Free plan include? +